robertdmunn/coldbox-sample/README.md

 2. From the command line, go to the root of the application and type:

     bower update

 Doing so will install the JavaScript components required for the application.

 3. Install Coldbox (www.coldbox.org).
 This application has been tested on Coldbox 3.7.0.

    Download the Coldbox package and put the coldbox folder inside the application root.
 You need coldbox/system, but not the docs or examples, to get the app to run.

+4. Install JavaLoader.
+You can download it from RIA Forge (http://javaloader.riaforge.org/index.cfm?event=action.download).

+   Unzip the package and copy the javaloader folder inside the root folder into your application root.

-4. From there, set up the site on Tomcat, etc. depending on your environment.
+5. From there, set up the site on Tomcat, etc. depending on your environment.
 Make sure the index file is set to index.cfm.

-5. Open the site in a browser.
+6. Open the site in a browser.

 **What It Is**